Love French Food

 A French classic of apples caramelized in butter and sugar with a mouth-watering crust.

-A French dessert that is one of the great pleasures of France.
+Caramelized Apple Tart is a French classic dessert that is one of the great pleasures of France.
 Made with caramelized dessert apples and sweet shortcrust pastry.
 It is so easy to make and, in contrast, so rich tasting!
-There are many more delicious apple recipes to try after this one.
-Choose from this list, Apple Recipes, and make the best Apple Fritters or Chicken With Apple Cream Sauce.

 A French classic of apples caramelized in butter and sugar with a mouth-watering crust.